plammens/matroids-main/README.md

 This repository provides a Python package named `matroids`, which contains a framework for working abstractly with matroids in Python and implementations of some static and dynamic maximal independent set algorithms.
+This is part of my final dissertation ["Dynamic Maximal Independent set on a Matroid"](https://drive.google.com/file/d/17netC1r6OunnUpRa95i36aa3pRhQYdjv/view?usp=sharing) for my BSc (Hons.) in Computing Science & Mathematics at the University of Glasgow.

 ## Repository structure